 Asheville Community Yoga first opened under the name of “Free Yoga” in 2009.
-Michael Greenfield, Asheville Community Yoga’s executive director, was the only teacher at that time.
+Michael Greenfield, Asheville Community Yoga’s Executive Director, was the only teacher at that time.
 He offered free early morning men’s yoga classes and general public classes on Monday and Wednesday evenings in a warehouse located on Merrimon Avenue in downtown Asheville.
 The cold concrete of the warehouse and the raw condition of the space didn’t seem to matter as these free evening classes were soon packed with mats spanning wall to wall.
 Students requested more classes, Michael expanded the schedule, and more people came.

-As soon as the space was complete, local teachers began offering their wisdom and energy in the spirit of Karma Yoga, teaching entirely free of charge.
+As soon as the space was completed, local teachers began offering their wisdom and energy in the spirit of Karma Yoga, teaching entirely free of charge.
 Teachers teach for free and students now give what they can, when they can.
 This model has turned out to be not only a beautiful example of cooperation and love, but also a financially viable enterprise.

-d studio and an additional bathroom were added, nearly doubling the center’s capacity from 1800 square feet to 3600 square feet.
-In spring of 2016 Asheville Community Yoga opened Zen & Now Preloved Clothing, a resale and thrift shop, across the street from the center.
-The shop takes donations of gently used men’s and women’s clothes, shoes and accessories.
+On August 9th, 2011 Asheville Community Yoga became a tax-exempt, nonprofit organization complete with a Board of Directors and full-time staff members.
+In 2012, a second studio and an additional bathroom were added, nearly doubling the center’s capacity from 1800 square feet to 3600 square feet.
+In spring of 2016, Asheville Community Yoga opened Zen & Now Preloved Clothing, a resale and thrift shop, across the street from the center.
+The shop takes donations of gently used men’s and women’s clothes, shoes and accessories, as well as offering products from local artisans.
 All proceeds of the shop benefit Asheville Community Yoga’s nonprofit.